 Benign enlargement of the subarachnoid space in infancy

-- more commonly in boys than in girls.
+- more common in males than in females

-- in the majority of cases, there is a family history of macrocephaly.
+- in majority of cases, there is a family history of macrocephaly

 Often discovered incidentally or when patients undergo neuroimaging in the workup of macrocephaly.
 These patients are usually neurologically normal and have no history of trauma.

-Ultrasound, CT and MRI imaging of the brain may demonstrate findings seen in BESS:
+Ultrasound, CT, and MRI may all demonstrate the characteristic findings seen in BESS:

-- the anterior fontanelle is frequently enlarged with the enlargement of the subarachnoid space in the frontoparietal regions.
+- anterior fontanelle is frequently enlarged, with enlargement of the subarachnoid space in frontoparietal regions

-- it is associated with normal ventricular size.
-There are no pressure effects on the surrounding brain tissue or cerebral atrophy.
+- normal ventricular size, no pressure effects on the surrounding brain tissue, no cerebral atrophy

-- another key distinction between benign enlargement of the subarachnoid spaces and a subarachnoid fluid collection is that in the former the cortical veins will be adjacent to the inner table of the calvarium on MR and ultrasound; whereas in the latter the veins are displaced away from the inner table, as the arachnoid membrane and subarachnoid space are displaced.
+- another key distinction between benign enlargement of the subarachnoid spaces and a subdural fluid collection, is that in the former the cortical veins will be adjacent to the inner table of the calvaria on MRI and ultrasound; whereas in the latter the veins are displaced away from the inner table, as the arachnoid membrane and subarachnoid space are displaced (see cortical vein sign)